eoakley/artifacthelper/README.md

 * **Artifact running on borderless window or windowed mode**

+* **If you are using [Windows scale options](https://imgur.com/a/exmJC79) (zooms text, apps, icons), you need to disable it by right clicking the Artifact Helper shortcut -> Compatibility tab -> [Change high DPI settings](https://imgur.com/a/ljvFDWU) -> check High DPI scaling override and select Application**

 ### **Optional** - Running from source

 If you have Python 3, you can run Artifact Helper pretty easily.